 4 sem. hrs.
-Prereq.: CHEM 225 and CHEM 226 or consent of the instructor; BIOL 225 strongly recommended.

-Covers organizing principles of living systems; structure and function of proteins, sugars, and lipids; mechanism and kinetics of enzymes; introduction to bioenergetics; and integration and control of metabolic pathways.
+Prereq.: CHEM 216, CHEM225 and BIOL225 or consent of the instructor.
+Covers organizing principles of living systems, structure and function of proteins, sugars, and lipids, mechanism and kinetics of enzymes, introduction to bioenergetics, and integration and control of metabolic pathways.
 One laboratory per week emphasizes modern instrumentation such as Western blotting, column chromatography, HPLC, and spectrophotometer metric methods.
-Canfield.